From formulas to cirquents in computability logic: Accomplishability and strong validity are equivalent

-After the above initialization step, $\cal M$ just acts according to the following procedure: LOOP: \begin{enumerate} \item Using the transition function of $\cal U$ and based on the current value of {\em Configuration}, $\cal M$ computes the next state, next locations of the scanning heads, the next content of the work tape of $\cal U$, and correspondingly updates {\em Configuration}. \item If during the above transition $\cal U$ made a move $\omega$, \ $\cal M$ further updates {\em Configuration} by appending the labmove $\pp\omega$ to the content of the imaginary run tape of $\cal U$.
-In addition, if $\omega$ looks like $c.j$ for some selectional cluster $c$, $\cal M$ makes the same move $\omega$ in the real play.
+{\bf Procedure} LOOP: \begin{enumerate}[(1)] \item Using the transition function of $\mathcal U$ and based on the current value of {\em Configuration}, $\mathcal M$ computes the next state, next locations of the scanning heads, the next content of the work tape of $\mathcal U$, and correspondingly updates {\em Configuration}. \item If during the above transition $\mathcal U$ made a move $\omega$, \ $\mathcal M$ further updates {\em Configuration} by appending the labmove $\pp\omega$ to the content of the imaginary run tape of $\mathcal U$.
+In addition, if $\omega$ looks like $c.j$ for some selectional cluster $c$, $\mathcal M$ makes the same move $\omega$ in the real play.

-\item If $i$ is (the ID of) a general port, $\cal M$ further updates {\em Configuration} by appending the labmove $\oo i.i$ (a ``smart environment's'' move) to the content of the imaginary run tape of $\cal U$.
+\item If $i$ is (the ID of) a general port, $\mathcal M$ further updates {\em Configuration} by appending the labmove $\oo i.i$ (a ``smart environment's'' move) to the content of the imaginary run tape of $\mathcal U$.

-\item Next, $\cal M$ checks if there is a pair $(a,b)$ of opposite general ports with $a$ positive and $b$ negative, such that the imaginary run tape of $\cal U$ contains the four labmoves $\oo a.a$, $\oo b.b$, $\pp b.a$, $\pp a.b$, and $\cal M$ has not yet made the allocation move $(a,b)$ in the real play.
+\item Next, $\mathcal M$ checks if there is a pair $(a,b)$ of opposite general ports with $a$ positive and $b$ negative, such that the imaginary run tape of $\mathcal U$ contains the four labmoves $\oo a.a$, $\oo b.b$, $\pp b.a$, $\pp a.b$, and $\mathcal M$ has not yet made the allocation move $(a,b)$ in the real play.
 This is to what we earlier referred as ``detecting a match between $a$ and $b$''.
-If such a pair $(a,b)$ is found, $\cal M$ makes the move $(a,b)$ in the real play.
+If such a pair $(a,b)$ is found, $\mathcal M$ makes the move $(a,b)$ in the real play.

-\item Now $\cal M$ checks its run tape to see whether it contains a labmove $\oo\omega$ which, as a string spelled on the tape, ends at location $i$.
-If such an $\omega$ is found and it looks like $c.j$ where $c$ is a selectional cluster, $\cal M$ further updates {\em Configuration} by appending $\oo \omega$ to the content of the imaginary run tape of $\cal U$. \item Finally, $\cal M$ increments $i$ to $i+1$, and repeats LOOP. \end{enumerate}
+\item Now $\mathcal M$ checks its run tape to see whether it contains a labmove $\oo\omega$ which, as a string spelled on the tape, ends at location $i$.
+If such an $\omega$ is found and it looks like $c.j$ where $c$ is a selectional cluster, $\mathcal M$ further updates {\em Configuration} by appending $\oo \omega$ to the content of the imaginary run tape of $\mathcal U$. \item Finally, $\mathcal M$ increments $i$ to $i+1$, and repeats LOOP. \end{enumerate}